 - The procedure is cost-efficient for many people

 To learn if classic Ultrasound (PEM) Cataract Surgery is right for you, schedule your appointment.

-Alternatively, laser-based cataract surgery uses femtosecond laser technology to create an incision, remove the front portion of the lens capsule and soften the clouded lens.
-After that step is completed, the traditional phacoemulsification device is still needed to complete the removal of the cataract.
-That is why laser cataract surgery is referred to as “Femtosecond Laser Assisted Cataract Surgery”, or FLACS.
+Laser-based cataract surgery uses femtosecond laser technology, remove the front portion of the lens capsule, and soften the clouded lens.
+Next the ultrasound phacoemulsification device is still needed to complete the removal of the cataract.
+Laser cataract surgery is referred to as Femtosecond Laser Assisted Cataract Surgery, or FLACS.

 - FLACS takes longer than traditional cataract surgery.